s-m-quadri/flavour-find/README.md

 - Head to [GitHub](https://github.com/s-m-quadri/flavour-find) for source and updates
 - Watch [introduction on YouTube](https://youtu.be/uhOIadTf83g) for abstract view
-- Visit [vercel deployement](https://flavour-find.vercel.app/), for live demo.
+- Get the `APK` file from latest release [v1.0.0](https://github.com/s-m-quadri/flavour-find/releases/tag/v1.1.0) for demo

 > [!WARNING]
 > Visit [vercel deployement](https://flavour-find.vercel.app/), for live demo.
 But currently it's not configured correctly.
 Will be in working condition soon.
+Instead test using [APK file from release section](https://github.com/s-m-quadri/flavour-find/releases/tag/v1.1.0).